Yarashoo Agro Industry - CARE

 About

-The Yarashoo Agro Industry – CARE partnership aims to work directly with smallholder farmers in Ethiopia to create a sustainable market, lower post-harvest loss and increase their incomes.
-The partnership will introduce and strengthen the market for dried fruits and vegetables in the domestic market and export to established international dried food markets.
+The Yarashoo Agro Industry – CARE partnership works directly with smallholder farmers in Ethiopia to create a sustainable market, lower post-harvest loss and increase their incomes.
+The partnership introduces and strengthens the market for dried fruits and vegetables in the domestic market and exports to established international dried food markets.

 Investing in Impact